Concordis international: Work in Kenya

 Concordis International's work in Kenya focused on policy-makers from the national to the community level and aimed to encourage dialogue on land reform as Kenya started to implement a New Land Policy.
 Consultations to promote reconciliation and reduce the threat of renewed violent conflict in Kenya were held in partnership with the Sychar Centre and the Institute for the Study of African Realities, both in Nairobi.

 Work in Côte d'Ivoire

 In March 2012, Ivorian Dialogue, Truth and Reconciliation Commission sought out Concordis’ help in engaging the diaspora in London, Paris and New York in the peace process.
 Following this work, a second programme was developed to work in partnership with an Ivorian umbrella civil society organisation, CSCI (La Convention de la Society Civile Ivoirienne), CSCI's 133 member organisations and with the NGO TearFund.
 It was carried out in the regions around Korhogo in the north, Duékoué in the west, Bondoukou in the east and Bouake in the centre.
-The project included training community mediators to facilitate local dialogues, workshops for civil society leaders and community leaders, and high level workshops to carry the recommendations of local participants to higher levels.